What is Google Business Profile and why do you need to be on top of it?By Courtney Hinz

 The days of small businesses not engaging in ecommerce are over.

-Google My Business allows you to manage everything related to how your business appears in the Google search engine.
+Google Business Profile (formerly Google My Business) allows you to manage everything related to how your business appears in the Google search engine.

 - Accurate hours of operation